+- 1. Introduction

-1. Introduction 2.
-Use of the House and the Common Parts and Telling Us About Changes to Who Is Living in your Home Respect for Others 3.
-4. Sub-Letting, Assignation, Joint Tenancy and Exchange of your Tenancy 5.
-Repairs, Maintenance, Improvements and Alterations 6.
-Extension of the Tenancy Ending the Tenancy 7.
-Information and Consultation 8.
-9. Complaints General Provisions 10.
+- 2. Use of the House and the Common Parts and Telling Us About Changes to Who Is Living in your Home

+- 3. Respect for Others

+- 4. Sub-Letting, Assignation and Exchange of your Tenancy

+- 5. Repairs, Maintenance, Improvements and Alterations

+- 6. Ending the Tenancy

+- 7. After the Tenant's Death

+- 8. Information and Consultation

+- 9. Complaints

+- 10. General Provisions